Canada beats US 6-4 in world junior hockey opener

+“We just tried to keep it simple and get pucks to the net,” said Lafreniere, , the projected No. 1 pick in the NHL draft.
+“I think that worked out pretty good.
+Our power play was good.
+We’ve got to keep working, keep getting better.”

 Connor McMichael, Nolan Foote and Ty Dellandrea also scored for Canada, and Nico Daws made 28 saves.
-Lafreniere, the projected No. 1 pick in the June NHL draft, added three assists.
+Lafreniere added three assists.

+“He’s an amazing player,” McMichael said about Lafreniere.
+“The way he carried the team today and did the things he did was incredible.
+We’re obviously happy to have him.”

 Pinto scored twice, and Nick Robertson and Arthur Kaliyev added goals for the Americans.
 Spencer Knight made 26 saves.